alahirajeffrey/nodejs-mongodb-crud-app/README.md

 - clone this repository using `git clone https://github.com/alahirajeffrey/nodejs-mongodb-crud-app.git`
 - Navigate to project folder and install dependencies using `npm install`
 - Create .env file and add environment variables using .env.sample as a guide
-- Open terminal and type `npm run dev` to start server in development mode or `npm run start` to start server in production mode
+- Open terminal and type `npm run dev` to start server in development mode, `npm run start` to start server in production mode or `npm run test` to run tests
 - Use postman to test endpoints

 ## Author